 By Jamie Shuster

-Last month we announced that our four regional Public Health teams were launching a twelve-week challenge to enroll our clients in Text4Baby, which is a free cell phone text messaging service for pregnant women and new moms.
+Earlier this summer, our four regional Public Health teams launched a twelve-week challenge to enroll our clients in this free cell phone text messaging service for pregnant women and new parents.
 Moms and dads can sign up by texting “BABY” to 511411.
-They then receive text messages three times a week on how to have a healthy pregnancy and a healthy baby.
+They then receive text messages three times a week with tips on how to have a healthy pregnancy and baby.
 The messages are timed to the pregnant woman’s due date or the baby’s date of birth.

-Thank you to all of our Public Health staff members who are helping connect new moms to this free health education service, and congratulations on moving our state to the top spot among our peers.
+Thank you to all of our Public Health team members who are helping connect new parents to this free health education service, and congratulations on moving our state to the top spot among our peers.